 * The initial production Cobra was given the designation "AH-1G".
 The first of the two prototypes, sometimes referred to as "YAH-1Gs", flew on 15 October 1966, with the second making its first flight in March 1967.

 The AH-1G was very similar to the Model 209, with some minor changes.
-The AH-1G was fitted with an uprated T53-L-13 turboshaft engine with 1,045 kW (1,400 SHP), and the retractable landing skids were changed to fixed skids, since the benefits of retractable skids weren't substantial enough to outweigh potential reliability problems; a "wheels up" landing in a helicopter was not a comforting idea.
+The AH-1G was fitted with an uprated T53-L-13 turboshaft engine with 1,045 kW (1,400 SHP), and the retractable landing skids were changed to fixed skids, since the benefits of retractable skids weren't substantial enough to outweigh potential reliability problems; few liked the idea of a "wheels up" landing in a helicopter.
 There were attachment points on the skids to allow wheels to be clipped on for towing the Cobra on a runway.
 The Model 209 had also been fitted with a small ventral fin at the end of the tail boom for improved directional stability, but flight tests demonstrated that the Cobra was perfectly stable, and so the AH-1G had no ventral fin.

 BELL AH-1G COBRA: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ rotor diameter 13.4 meters 44 feet fuselage length 13.54 meters 44 feet 5 inches footprint length: 16.14 meters 53 feet height 4.09 meters 13 feet 5 inches operating weight 2,765 kilograms 6,095 pounds max loaded weight 4,310 kilograms 9,500 pounds cruise speed 265 KPH 165 MPH / 145 KT service ceiling 4,145 meters 13,600 feet hover ceiling (1) 3,290 meters 10,800 feet range 580 kilometers 360 MI / 315 NMI _____________________ _________________ _______________________ (1) hover ceiling in ground effect

 The Minigun could be selected for rates of fire of 2,000 or 4,000 rounds per minute (RPM), while the grenade launcher had a rate of fire of 450 RPM.
 The turret could be aimed 25 degrees upward, 60 degrees downward, and over 230 degrees of arc.
 Although the gunner normally operated the turret, the pilot could fire it in the fixed-forward position in an emergency.
-The gunner also had simple flight controls to allow him to fly the machine if push came to shove.
+The gunner also had simple flight controls to allow him to fly the machine in an emergency.